PeterMourfield/testing-research/README.md

 ```

 ## TestRunner
-To execute the TestRunner from the command line:
-From the directory that the sln is in type:
+To execute the TestRunner from the terminal, in the directory that the sln is in type:

 ```
 dotnet .\TestRunner\bin\Debug\netcoreapp2.0\TestRunner.dll .\SampleUnitTests\bin\Debug\netcoreapp2.0\SampleUnitTests.dll